microsoft/nnitp/docs/quick_start.rst

 Nnitp has computed an `interpolant` at layer 14.
-This is a fact about the activation of the layer for this image that predicts a calssification of `airplane` with fairly high precision.
+This is a fact about the activation of the layer for this image that predicts a classification of `airplane` with fairly high precision.
 That is, given interpolant condition, the probability of a test set image being classified as an airplane is 0.985, while the probability over test set images is 0.872.
 Because the interpolant was learned over the